smllb/zmk-breadboard/config/key_positions_visual.md

 ## Matrix Position Reference

-This visual aid shows the mapping between physical key positions and matrix coordinates.
+This visual aid shows the mapping between physifcal key positions and matrix coordinates.
 You can use these positions when configuring your keymap or planning your layout.

 ### Understanding the Matrix